UPPMAX/HPC-python/docs/index.rst

       - Example.
 If your username is bbrydsoe and you are at HPC2N, then we recommend you create this folder:

-         /proj/nobackup/hpc2nYYYY-XXX/bbrydsoe/pythonHPC2N
+         /proj/nobackup/hpc2nYYYY-XXX/bbrydsoe/HPC-python

+      - Clone the course repo in that folder:

+         - ``git clone git@github.com:UPPMAX/HPC-python.git``

-**NOTE** If you are downloading / cloning from the course GitHub repo and into the above directory, your Python examples and batch submit file examples will be in a subdirectory of the that.
+**NOTE** If you are downloading / cloning from the course GitHub repo and into the above directory, your Python examples and batch submit file examples will be in a subdirectory of that.

 Assuming you created a directory MYDIR-NAME under the project storage, you will find the examples as follows: